 2. Stromal tumors: Tumors originate in the cells that produce hormones, and are typically diagnosed earlier than other types of ovarian tumors.
 Stromal tumors account for only 7% of ovarian cancers.

 3. Germ cell tumors: A form of ovarian cancer that tends to occur in teenagers and young women.
 It develops in the germ cells that produce eggs.

-It’s unknown what causes ovarian cancer, with certain risk factors increasing the odds of developing the disease.
+Although, it’s unknown what causes ovarian cancer, there are certain risk factors that increase the odds that a person will develop the disease.
 However, many women with ovarian cancer are considered low risk.
 Conversely, having several risk factors does not mean you will get ovarian cancer.
 Most cases of ovarian cancer occur in women over 50.
 Risk factors include: